pkmital/MTIID-MTEC-616-01-2017/README.md

 ### Session 03 - 02/07/17 - Audio Interaction

 We'll continue with developing a multisampler that can record and playback audio.
-We'll also see how to use the RMS of an audio signal to automatically segment audio, and we'll use this to create some randomized audio playback of audio "grains", and also see how to visualize them.
+The approach we take to develop our mutlisampler will allow us to scale it artibrarily, as well as add new functionality to it fairly easily.
+We'll then explore another application which can chop audio automatically and we'll see how this can be used to create an infinitely generating random drum track.
+To do this, we'll first see how to use the RMS of an audio signal to automatically segment audio.
+Then we'll use some basic statistics of the RMS to segment audio and create some randomized audio playback of audio "grains", and also see how to visualize them.

 ### Session 04 - 02/14/17 - Audio Synthesis
 ### Session 05 - 02/21/17 - Project Week (Lab Only)